Testing Simultaneous Diagonalizability: Extension to symmetric matrices

 \section{Extension to symmetric matrices}

-As mentioned in the introduction, CPCA and testing for common principal components is an important application of symmetric matrix theory.
-The test methods introduced in this work can be implemented directly if we take additional care of the assumptions in \autoref{subsec:ass}.
+As mentioned in the introduction, the analysis of common eigenvectors has many applications for symmetric matrices, for example, CPCA.
+The test methods introduced in this work can be implemented for symmetric matrices as well if we take additional care of the assumptions in \autoref{subsec:ass}.